 Unfortunately, this generation of Xbox consoles are removing the HDMI-In port, as well as the optical audio port for connecting it to a sound system.
 So while they'll still be just as handy for streaming content, they're not quite the same as the Xbox One series in terms of acting as a total entertainment hub.

 Obviously, you won't want to buy the Xbox Series X/S solely for streaming, as you can get similar streaming specs with any dongle for a fraction of the price of a gaming console.
 And other streaming devices do offer gaming services like Apple Arcade, Stadia, and GeForce Now.
 Yet none of those services match the comprehensive library of console games you get with a true gaming console.
 And of the consoles available today, Microsoft has done the best job of curating an excellent collection of streaming apps.

 - Large library of games, including Game Pass

 - Can connect with cable boxes or soundbars

-- Has a built-in Blu-Ray player
+- Series X has a built-in Blu-Ray player

 - Expensive to buy just for streaming